 OH: use in front of a tweet to show people you’ve just heard something funny or interesting and it’s not your original thought.

-#: hastags (or pound signs as some people call them) are a way to indicate the topic of your tweet.
+#: hashtag (or pound signs as some people call them) are a way to indicate the topic of your tweet.
 Useful if you are tweeting from a conference.

 Tweetup: When a group of people who tweet together meet up in person.

 So… there’s the basics.
-Best thing to do is give it go, get tweeting and make some friends.
+The best thing to do is give it go, get tweeting and make some friends.